Srihari1176/stock_app/README.md

 The focus is architecture, integration, and system design, not financial infrastructure replication.

 🔐 Environment Variables Setup

 This project uses environment variables to securely manage API keys, database connections, and authentication secrets.
-These files are not committed to GitHub and must be created locally or configured in the deployment platform.
+These files are not committed to GitHub and must be created locally or configured on the deployment platform.

 1️⃣ Create the Environment File